BGSU's got 'top' talent

 "From the Top" has been described by the Boston Globe as "an entertaining, accessible and inspirational mix of outstanding musical performances, informal interviews, skits and games; the show is a celebration of extraordinary musicians who happen to be teenagers leading fairly normal lives."

-For tickets and information, visit the Festival Series website.
 "From the Top" may be heard locally on WGTE 91.3FM on Sundays at noon.
 The BGSU episode will air on Nov.
 4.